aaronbloomfield/pdr/labs/lab04/index.md

 2. Go through [Tutorial 4: Unix, part 2](../../tutorials/03-04-more-unix/index.html), which is sections 5-8.
 This tutorial is originally from the department of Electrical Engineering at the University of Surrey, and is available online [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 You went through sections 1-4 in the last tutorial; this lab has you completing sections 5-8.
 3. Write the `sizeOfTest()` function (note the capitalization!), as described in the pre-lab section.
 4. Write the `outputBinary()` function, as described in the pre-lab section.
+    - You cannot use the `bitset` class (or anything similar) for this!
 5. Write the `overflow()` function, as described in the pre-lab section.
 6. Combine these functions into a prelab4.cpp file, as described in the pre-lab section.
 This program should only take in a *single* `int` value as input!
 7. Get your floating point number [here](http://libra.cs.virginia.edu/getfloat.php), and then complete your floating point conversion, as described in the pre-lab section, into a file called floatingpoint.pdf; you can convert a file into a PDF via the directions on the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page.
+    - Note that this must be typed up in a document; you cannot do this by hand and scan it in (or take a photo of it)
+    - Make sure you read the part, in the pre-lab section below, about the maximum file size!
+Otherwise your submission will not be accepted.
 7. Files to download: none
 8. Files to submit: prelab4.cpp, floatingpoint.pdf